Low Carb Christmas Mince Pies. A festive tradition now perfectly healthyfied and ketofied. 3g net carbs.

 - chop zucchini into small pieces and place them in a small, heavy-base saucepan, together with all other ingredients except the last two on the list.

-- simmer over medium heat, uncovered, for 20 minutes, stirring occasionally, until very little liquid remains; then remove from heat and add vanilla plus brandy.
+- simmer over medium heat, uncovered, for 20 minutes, stirring occasionally, until very little liquid remains; then remove from heat and leave to cool.

-- leave to cool, then remove star anise and taste-test; adjust spices/sweetness to your preference ...more brandy, perhaps?
+- once cool, remove star anise, stir in vanilla and brandy; taste and adjust spices/sweetness to your preference ...more brandy, perhaps?

-- keep squeezing through your fingers and turning the mixture until there are no visible butter lumps, then shape and chill for 10 minutes.
+- keep squeezing through your fingers and turning the mixture until there are no visible butter lumps, then shape it, cover it, and chill it for 10 minutes.

-- butter a 6-hole mini muffin/pudding tray (holes should ideally measure 5cm diameter at base and 6.5cm at rim) and set aside (refrigerate if your kitchen is very warm).
+- butter 6 holes of your baking tray, and set aside (refrigerate if your kitchen is very warm).

 - sprinkle some coconut flour over the dough, place a sheet of cling film on top and flatten with a rolling pin to 3-4mm.